csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 and everything above it (middleware, runtime, data and applications).
 This is the basic and most flexible cloud service.
-There are a number of commercial providers for this kind of resources, and several supercomputing centers, including CSC, provide also these type of resources.
+There are a number of commercial providers for this kind of resources, and several supercomputing centers, including CSC, also provide these types of resources.
 * Platform as a Service (PaaS): The provider sets up the operating system, middleware and the runtime, and the user brings in applications and data.
 This is conceptually quite close to the computing environments that the computing centers provide.